karthikeyanrathore/maze/README.md

 4. As the middle element is equal to element x , we will return the position of **10** which is **5**.

 #### Time Complexity
 At each step of the algorithm, we reduce the length of the segment under consideration by 2 times, therefore, the steps of the algorithm will be done no more than log<sub>2</sub>n.
-Thus, the binary search algorithm  runs in O(logn) time.
+Thus, the binary search algorithm  runs in **O(logn) time**.